-Swedish or classic massage, is defined in large part by the original strokes that compose its method: effleurage (stroking), petrissage (kneading),
+Swedish or classic massage is defined in large part by the original strokes that compose its method: effleurage (stroking), petrissage (kneading),

-tapotement (striking), and frictions (rubbing), with vibration added later.
+tapotement (striking), and frictions (rubbing), with vibration, added later.

 structured, unstructured, stationary, or moving – tension, motion, or

 vibration, done manually or with mechanical aids.

 muscles, tendons, ligaments, skin, joints, or other connective tissue, as

-well as lymphatic vessels, or organs of the gastro-intestinal system.
+well as lymphatic vessels, or organs of the gastrointestinal system.
 Massage

 can be applied with the hands, fingers, elbows, forearm, and feet.

-The therapy that early man once found effective is now being used again in our modern day practices.
+The therapy that early man once found effective is now being used again in our modern-day practices.
 Try it – you will understand why.